 We use the term secondary fires to describe the majority of outdoor, grassland and refuse fires.
 These types of incidents can have an impact on the environment and local economy and can reduce the availability of fire engines to respond to incidents with a higher risk to life.
-We also are expecting significantly more wildfires in the years ahead as a result of climate change so need to ensure that we are equipped to deal with an increase in this risk type.
+We are expecting significantly more wildfires in the years ahead because of climate change, so need to ensure that we are equipped to deal with an increase in this risk type.

-During the five-year period from April 2015 to March 2020, there were 445,066 secondary fires in England, including 7,911 in our service area.
-There has been a downward trend in these incidents, both nationally and within our service area and our forecast suggests that this is likely to continue.
+During the five-year period from April 2015 to March 2020, there were 445,066 secondary fires in England, including 7,911 in our Service area.
+There has been a downward trend in the overall number of secondary fires nationally and in our Service area, and our forecast suggests that this is likely to continue.

-Secondary fires attended, including forecast to 2026/27

-Pre-Covid-19 forecast based on 11-year period from April 2009 to March 2020
+Secondary fires attended, including forecast to 2026/27 Pre-Covid-19 forecast based on 11-year period from April 2009 to March 2020